EGI-Federation/documentation/content/en/users/check-in/vos/_index.md

    ![Groups drop down](./check-in-groups-drop-down.png)

-   1. Expand the **Filter** section and find the COU admin group you are interested in.
-For the case of the service-integration COU with type the string service-integration in the text box with the placeholder Name.
-Then we click on Filter button
+   Expand the **Filter** section and find the COU admin group you are interested in.
+For the case of the service-integration COU with type the string service-integration in the text box with the placeholder Name.Then we click on Filter button

    ![Expand groups](./check-in-groups-expand-filter.png)